Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

     ...
     IOMMU Group 20:
             03:00.1 Audio device [0403]: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21 HDMI Audio [Radeon RX 6800/6800 XT / 6900 XT] [1002:ab28]
     ```

     represent my GPU and my GPU's HDMI audio interface, respectively (both of which I, and probably you as well, want to pass to your VM).
-The IDs for these devices on my system are "1002:73ef" and "1002:ab28".
+The IDs for these devices on my system are `1002:73ef` and `1002:ab28`.<br />

+    &nbsp;

     Note: According to [this timestamp](https://youtu.be/jc3PjDX-CGs?t=220) of one of the Youtube videos linked above, if you wish to pass an IOMMU device to your VM you must pass through all the devices in the same IOMMU group.
 This can pose challenges if the device you wish to passthrough is not alone in its group (though it seems like GPUs are generally in their own group).
 Should you run into the a related problem, the linked video persents a work around.

     Note: According to [this part](https://askubuntu.com/questions/1406888/ubuntu-22-04-gpu-passthrough-qemu#:~:text=If%20You%20see%20text%20%22Kernel%20driver%20in%20use%3A%20nvidia%22%20like%20below%3A) of the main source of this guide, the proprietary nVidia drivers don't work with GPU passthrough and will have to be replaced by the Nouveau open source drivers.
 The link above provides some instruction for this.

-nbsp;
+    &nbsp;

     Other useful commands include:
     - `lscpi` which lists the PCI devices in your system.